Dorpathea/Spatial-Research/README.md

 ## Data
 This research was tested on many different datasets: [Weather](https://www.ncei.noaa.gov/data/local-climatological-data/), [ECL](https://doi.org/10.24432/C58C86), [AirQuality](https://doi.org/10.24432/C5RK5G), and [Manufacturing](https://www.kaggle.com/dsv/8684322).
 The datasets used for both models in this research can be found in `Spatial-Research/Informer_Model/data/custom_data`.
 The ECL dataset is in a zip file due to its size.

 The datasets were preprocessed to contain a label vector for identification between the different locations.
-How the data was preprocessed can be found in Colab: [Data Preprocessing Colab]().
 An example of the dataset layout can be seen below.

 <p align="center">
 <img src=".\Photos\Dataset_Example.png" height = "320" alt="" align=center />